SKaplanOfficial/Raycast-PromptLab/README.md

 ## Custom Commands

-You can create custom File AI commands, accessed via the "Search File AI Commands" command, to execute your own prompts acting on the contents of selected files.
+You can create custom PromptLab commands, accessed via the "Search PromptLab Commands" command, to execute your own prompts acting on the contents of selected files.
 A variety of useful defaults are provided, as listed under [Default Commands](#default-commands).

 ### Placeholders

 When creating custom commands, you can use placeholders in your prompts that will be substituted with relevant information whenever you run the command.
 These placeholders range from simple information, like the current date, to complex data retrieval operations such as getting the content of the most recent email.
-Placeholders are a powerful way to add context to your File AI prompts.
+Placeholders are a powerful way to add context to your PromptLab prompts.
 The valid placeholders are as follows:

 ### Script Placeholders